 - Frequently asked questions

-Since the Canadian healthcare system does not cover visitors, in case of an emergency the medical cost can be substantial.
-A visit to the doctor or a walk-in clinic could be anywhere from $100 to $600, while an emergency room or hospitalization could be as high as $6,000 per day!
+Without visitor health insurance, even a visit to the doctor or a walk-in clinic could be anywhere from $100 to $600, while an emergency room or hospitalization could be as high as $6,000 per day!
+In this blog, we’ll explain why visitor medical insurance matters, what it covers, how much it costs, and how to choose the right plan for your stay.

 What are the types of visitor insurance in Canada?